Kase, Ducks clinch playoff berth with 3-1 win over Minnesota - Philly

+"This whole year has been a bit of a struggle," captain Ryan Getzlaf said.
+"With the start we had, and the players we had out of the lineup, it was tough to see the big picture at that point.
+Our guys did a good job battling throughout the whole year.
+We accomplished one goal we wanted."

-Matt Dumba scored a power-play goal and Devan Dubnyk stopped 28 shots for the Wild, who took their fifth loss in seven games during what turned out to be a meaningless contest for the playoff-bound club.
+Matt Dumba scored a power-play goal and Devan Dubnyk stopped 28 shots for the Wild, who took their fifth loss in seven games during what turned out to be a meaningless contest for them.

-When the St. Louis Blues' loss to Chicago ended during the first period in Anaheim, Minnesota was locked into third place in the Central Division, clinching a first-round matchup with either Winnipeg or Nashville.
+When the St. Louis Blues' loss to Chicago ended during the first period in Anaheim, Minnesota was locked into third place in the Central Division, ensuring a first-round matchup with Winnipeg or Nashville.

+"Both of those teams have had pretty fantastic seasons, and (neither is) really a great option," Dubnyk said.
+"But I think us, as a group, have shown that we can play and beat anybody in the league, including both those teams.
+I think it will be exciting for us."

 The Blues' result also clinched a playoff berth for the Kings, and it meant the Ducks would be able to clinch as well.
-Coach Randy Carlyle's club didn't miss the chance, even while playing without several injured regulars.
+Coach Randy Carlyle's team didn't miss the chance, even while playing without several injured regulars - a theme of the Ducks' entire season.

+"You can't hide the fact that it's been a different type of year for our hockey club," Carlyle said.
+"But every time people were ready to count them out, they were able to stand up and say, 'That's not happening.'"

 Ducks goalie John Gibson sat out with an upper-body injury that doesn't appear to be serious, and Miller coolly picked up his second straight victory after coming on in relief for Gibson on Sunday.

 Both teams were without their top defensemen.
-Minnesota's Ryan Suter missed his second straight game with the broken ankle that ended his season last week.

-Ducks defenseman Cam Fowler missed his first game since Nov.
-19 with a shoulder injury.
-He will be out for two to six weeks, possibly depriving Anaheim of its top blueliner deep into the playoffs.
+Minnesota's Ryan Suter is done for the year with a broken ankle, while Anaheim's Cam Fowler missed his first game since Nov.
+19 with a shoulder injury that could require six weeks of recovery.

-After a scoreless first period, Dumba put a long shot past Miller's glove shortly after Ryan Getzlaf's tripping penalty put Minnesota on the power play.

-The goal was Dumba's 13th of the season, extending his career best.
-It also was his second goal of the season at Honda Center, where he scored the overtime winner for Minnesota on Dec.
+Dumba's goal in the second period was his second of the season at Honda Center, where he scored the overtime winner for Minnesota on Dec.
 8.

-Nearly seven minutes later, the Ducks evened it by getting traction in front of Dubnyk.
+Nearly seven minutes later, the Ducks evened it by crowding Dubnyk.
 With Adam Henrique's help, Ritchie got credit for his 10th goal of the season.

+"They got a fluke goal to tie it up, I thought, but (in) the third period, they definitely outworked us," Minnesota coach Bruce Boudreau said.
+"It was a great test.
+We talked about how this is what playoff hockey is going to be like.
+Maybe it's a cheap lesson learned."

 NOTES: With Fowler out and Kevin Bieksa still recovering from surgery on his left hand, D Andy Welinski appeared in his fifth career NHL game for Anaheim.
 Welinski had been down in the AHL since Dec.
 19. ...
 Minnesota F Luke Kunin had surgery Tuesday repairing a torn ligament in his left knee.
-He will need 6-7 months of recovery time, the team said.
-He was hurt March 4 in a game against Detroit. ...
-Minnesota coach Bruce Boudreau lost at Honda Center for the first time in three visits since the Ducks fired him in 2016 after a first-round exit from the playoffs.
-Boudreau won a division title in each of his four full seasons in Anaheim.
+He will need 6-7 months of recovery time. ...
+Boudreau lost at Honda Center for the first time in three visits since the Ducks fired him in 2016 after a first-round exit from the playoffs. ...
+Mike Trout attended the game with his family after playing in the Angels' 13-inning victory over Cleveland earlier in the day across Katella Avenue.

 UP NEXT